+Neurosurgeons perform delicate surgery on the brain, usually in a team, with the help of surgical assistants.
 Neurosurgeons undergo extensive training and education to be able to practice medicine and operate on our central nervous system.
 Because of this and the high amount of responsibility they have in their job, the average salary is very high regardless of country.
 The neurosurgeon salary in the United States is $380,234.
-In Canada and New Zealand, they see a salary of they earn an average of C$316,813 and NZ$300,000.
+In Canada and New Zealand, they see a neurosurgeon salary is an average of C$316,813 and NZ$300,000.

-This article will cover various aspects that impact the neurosurgeon salary.
-Areas to be covered are they country they work in and the type industry to the impact of experience.
+This article will cover various aspects that impact the neurosurgeon earnings.
+Areas to be covered are their country of work and the work sector, as well as education and work experience.

 How Much Does a Neurosurgeon Make per Year by Country?

 The table below shows the median salaries in seven countries.
-There are annual and hourly rates.
+The table shows both annual and hourly rates.